 Reinstatement.
-A student who has withdrawn from the Graduate School and wishes to return within one academic year must request reinstatement in writing to the Dean of the Graduate School at least one month prior to the term in which they wish to re-enter.
-To be reinstated the student must be in good academic standing and receive approval from the graduate program and the Dean of the Graduate School.
+A student who has withdrawn from their Biomedical Graduate Program and wishes to return within one academic year must request reinstatement in writing to the Dean of the Biomedical Graduate Programs at least one month prior to the term in which they wish to re-enter.
+To be reinstated the student must be in good academic standing and receive approval from the graduate program and the Dean of the Biomedical Graduate Programs.
 The time spent during an approved leave or while withdrawn will not count in the maximum time allotted for the degree.
-Students who have withdrawn from the Graduate School and who wish to reenter after one academic year must reapply for admission as stated in the Graduate Bulletin by the application deadline, and must be recommended by the program and accepted by the Dean of the Graduate School.
+Students who have withdrawn from their Biomedical Graduate Program and who wish to re-enter after one academic year must reapply for admission as stated in the Graduate Bulletin by the application deadline, and must be recommended by the program and accepted by the Dean of the Biomedical Graduate Programs.

-If a student is approved for readmission to the Graduate School within a five-year period, previous coursework may count towards the degree requirements at the discretion of the Dean of the Graduate School on the recommendation of the program.
-If the student re-enters Graduate School after a five-year period, previous courses will not count toward the degree requirements.
+If a student is approved for readmission to their Biomedical Graduate Program within a five-year period, previous coursework may count towards the degree requirements at the discretion of the Dean of the Biomedical Graduate Programs on the recommendation of the program.
+If the student re-enters their Biomedical Graduate Program after a five-year period, previous courses will not count toward the degree requirements.

 Dismissal.
-A student who is failing to make satisfactory academic progress, determined on the basis of the GPA, multiple Unsatisfactory grades, or as determined by the program, may be dismissed from the Graduate School.
+A student who is failing to make satisfactory academic progress, determined on the basis of the GPA, multiple Unsatisfactory grades, or as determined by the program, may be dismissed from their Biomedical Graduate Program.